Mike Paul Music

 What age range do you teach?

 I have taught people of more or less all ages.
-In general there isn't a correct age to start learning (however the very young and the very old may struggle).
+In general there isn't a correct age to start learning (however progress may be slower for the very young and the very old).
 I don't impose hard boundaries on age though as everyone's different.
 If you're unsure you can always try a lesson to see how you get on.

 What lesson length should I go for?